KoreanLeeChangHyun/Git-Test/Readme.md

  $ git config -- global user.email tony@gmail.com
 </pre>

-Notie: When wirte your nickname, there should be no space
+### Notie: When wirte your nickname, there should be no space
 Tony Stark (x)
 TonyStark  (o)

 ## SSH setting
 To access your remote git repository from your local repository, you need SSH key.
 You can make an SSH key with the below command.
 <pre>
 $ ssh-keygen
 </pre>
+### Result:
 <pre>
 Generating public/private rsa key pair.
-Enter file in which to save the key (/home/schacon/.ssh/id_rsa): "ENTER_NEW_SSH_DIR" (/home/schacon/.ssh/id_rsa is deafult) Created directory '/home/schacon/.ssh'.
+Enter file in which to save the key (/home/schacon/.ssh/id_rsa): "ENTER_NEW_SSH_DIR" Created directory '/home/schacon/.ssh'.
-<b>Enter passphrase (empty for no passphrase): "ENTHER_SSH_PW" (you can skip with enter) </b>
-Enter same passphrase again:
+Enter passphrase (empty for no passphrase): "ENTHER_SSH_PW" Enter same passphrase again: "ENTHER_SSH_PW"
 Your identification has been saved in /home/schacon/.ssh/id_rsa.
 Your public key has been saved in /home/schacon/.ssh/id_rsa.pub.
 The key fingerprint is:
 d0:82:24:8e:d7:f1:bb:9b:33:53:96:93:49:da:9b:e3 schacon@mylaptop.local
 </pre>
-Then,
-<span style="color:red">붉은 색</span>
+You can skip with enther
+If you ship,

 \* [git-doc-ssh](<https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key>)